Message (band)

 Message was a hard rock band that was formed in New Jersey around 1980.
-The original members of the band were Dean Fasano (lead vocals, guitar), Richie Sambora (guitar), Simon Gannett (organ), Bruce Foster (keyboard), Alec John Such (bass), and Andy Rubbo (drums).
-The band disbanded shortly after giving out one record, but the lead singer, Dean Fasano gave out three more records later under the band name with a different setting.
+The original members of the band were Dean Fasano (lead vocals, guitar), Simon Gannett (organ), Bruce Foster (keyboard), Andy Rubbo (drums), Richie Sambora (guitar), and Alec John Such (bass).
+The latter two would leave Message to form the classic lineup of Bon Jovi.
+The band disbanded shortly after releasing one record, but the lead singer, Dean Fasano released three more records later under the band name with different many members.

 History

 1980s

 The band was formed in 1980 by Dean Fasano.
 He sang lead vocals, while Richie Sambora played guitar, Alec John Such played bass, Andy Rubbo played drums, Simon Gannett played organ and Bruce Foster played both electric and acoustic piano.
 Shortly after the band was formed, they put out a self-titled album from their very own company.
 Due to the lack of money, the band did only 1800 pressings of the album, and they had to sell it from the trunk of their cars.

 Two years after the forming of Message, they got the opportunity to be an opening act for Joe Cocker.
 Unfortunately, they did not have the money to tour over a long period of time, therefore they only played a few dates on the Joe Cocker tour.
 When the band returned to its roots in Sayreville in New Jersey, some of the band members met Jon Bon Jovi from "Jon Bon Jovi and the Wild Ones".
 This meeting would cause both Richie Sambora and Alec John Such to leave Message in favor of Jon Bon Jovi's new band, Bon Jovi.
 The members of Message parted ways, but they would still stay in touch with each other for some time.
 After the breakup, some bootlegs from the Joe Cocker tour was put out for sale in Europe, and it hit the charts in some countries.